ecmwf/thermofeel/docs/guide/wbgt.rst

 **This method is not tested for Windows**

-You need 2m Temperature in Kelvin, Mean Radiant Temperature in Kelvin and 10 meter wind speed.
+You need 2m Temperature in Kelvin, Mean Radiant Temperature in Kelvin and 10 meter height wind speed.

 .. code-block:: python
     calculate_wbgt(2m temperature, mean radiant temperature, wind speed)